-The first year of university is difficult for everyone, but the U of S has many programs in place (such as a notetaking program, an exam accommodation program, and an assistive technology program), as well as awards, grants and loans to help you lower barriers, so that you can focus on meeting your fellow students and completing your coursework.
+DSS has many programs in place (such as notetaking, exam accommodation, and assistive technology), as well as awards, grants and loans to help you lower barriers, so that you can focus on meeting your fellow students and completing your coursework.
 Students registered with DSS may access these programs.

 Here's what one former student had to say about attending the U of S as a student with a disability: